-At StoneSprings Hospital Center, our goal is to provide you with the best possible care before, during, and after your surgery.
-You can play an important role in making sure you admission, surgery, and recovery go smoothly.
-For more information on Preparing for Surgery, click on the link below to view/download our Patient Education Booklet.
-The information in this booklet is designed to answer many of your questions about preparing for surgery and what to expect on the day of your procedure.
+At StoneSprings Hospital Center, our goal is to provide you with the best possible care before, during and after your surgery.
+You can play an important role in making sure your admission, surgery and recovery go smoothly.

 Once the date of your surgery has been set, you will be contacted by the hospital for your pre-operative interview from a nurse in the Same Day Surgery department.
 The pre-operative interview can be conducted in-person or over the phone.
 This provides us with vital information as we prepare for your procedure.

 Please have your personal identification, insurance care, list of medications and dosages (including supplements, herbal preparations and vitamins), a summary of your drug allergies and any advanced directives regarding your healthcare ready for either the phone or in-person interview.

 - Discuss any concerns you may have about your care

 - Set the time and place to arrive on your day of surgery

 StoneSprings Hospital Center offers you the option to preregister online for surgery.
 You must complete the online process, including insurance questions, as soon as possible or at least 72 hours before your appointment.
 Questions that do not apply to your surgery or situation should be answered with NO or an X.